 While some people may think that hyperventilation is caused by a shortage of air, science disagrees.
-Hyperventilation, physiology states, is actually less of an air problem and more of a blood problem.
+Hyperventilation, physiology states, is actually less of an air problem and more of a blood or circulation problem.

-This change causes the constriction of small blood vessels, known as vasoconstriction, and this is especially alarming when it affects the blood vessels that supply blood to the brain which is why hyperventilation symptoms also include lightheadedness and tingling fingertips.
+This change causes the constriction of small blood vessels, known as vasoconstriction.
+This is especially alarming when it affects the blood vessels that supply blood to the brain.
+And it is for this reason why hyperventilation symptoms also include lightheadedness and tingling fingertips.
 In severe cases, the patient could pass out because of hyperventilation and restricted blood flow to the brain.

 Emotional First Aid